 On right time 37Signals understood the need of web designer/agencies and came up with Basecamp– a clean, simple and elegant way of managing projects and collaborating with clients.
 I personally loved Basecamp.

 Frankly, $20 or so every month did not seem much compared to the services I was using.
 I liked the fact that Basecamp did not try to do everything.
 Rather it did one thing and was perfect.
 But in two months’ time, I started looking for basecamp alternatives.
 As our projects and customers increased, I found Basecamp less useful.
 The one problem was, 37Signals did not try to improve Basecamp.
 Rather, additional services like Campfire and Highrise came into market from them.
 Some other pressing issues with Basecamp were-

 - For using chat feature, I was asked to sign up for Campfire.

 - Time tracking was missing – this feature can be availed by third party integration.

 Sad that even the “New” Basecamp came with no trace of time tracking feature claiming that no one was using it.
 Well, we were and we loved it!

 Basecamp refused to grow, but my team was!
 I needed better options and best basecamp alternatives now.

 Best Basecamp Alternatives that I tried:

-While building a team during last 10 months’ time, I tried many team management apps.
-Here I will discuss about picking up the best basecamp alternatives, along with their pros and cons.
+While building a team during the last 10 months’ time, I tried many team management apps.
+Here I will discuss picking up the best basecamp alternatives, along with their pros and cons.
 I tried to find the best option, but honestly, nothing is perfect.
 I realized every app has its strength and weakness.
-So, instead of searching for the perfect solution, I turned my focus to what problems I was facing with Basecamp.
+So, instead of searching for the perfect solution, I turned my focus on what problems I was facing with Basecamp.
 I started to look out for apps that will help me solve these problems first.

 Basecamp Alternative – Team Work